pexip/angular-enhance-text/README.md

 ## How to use
-Make sure that angular and angular-sanitize is installed and link in your website:

-    bower install angular angular-sanitize

-Then install angular-enhance-text via bower and link it in your website:
+Install angular-enhance-text via bower and link it plus angular and angular-sanitize in your website:

     bower install angular-enhance-text